j0057/openwrt-hap-ac/README.md

-# Fun with Mikrotik HAP AC Lite
+# Fun with Mikrotik hAP AC

-Better known as the [Mikrotik RB952Ui-5ac2nD][mikrotik-hap-ac-lite].
+Better known as the [MikroTik RouterBOARD 962UiGS-5HacT2HnT][mikrotik-hap-ac].

 ## Basic procedure for installing OpenWRT